zubinchopra/portaldocs/portal-sdk/templates/portalfx-testing-using-commands.md

 The Test Framework provides objects to interact with commands both from the command bar and context menus.

 ### To use commands from the command bar

-Use the **Blade.FindCommandBar** method to get an instance of the Command Bar and then the **CommandBar.FindCommandBarItem** method to find the relevant command:
+Use the **Blade.FindCommandBar** method to get an instance of the Command Bar and then the **CommandBar.FindCommandBarItem** method to find the relevant command, as in the following example.

 ```cs
 var blade = portal.FindSingleBladeByTitle(contactName);